KIT-CMS/CMSSWWithCrab/production_examples/mc2018UL_nanoaod_production_18-12-2024.md

-# NanoAOD production campaign for 2018 MC production
+# NanoAOD production campaign for 2018 MC

 ## Used configuration and setup: